What is a Holistic view? - An MSK Therapy perspective.

 - Stress (physical and emotional)

 Although identical twins may be genetically the same (nature), there will be differences concerning elements of their life experiences (nurture).
-Life experiences could include historical traumas, stress, healing and resulting adaptions.
+Life experiences could include historical traumas, stress, healing and resulting adaptations.
 Hence, such differences make each of us unique, and both “nature” and “nurture” aspects of life will undoubtedly have an impact on tensile forces affecting the body.
 Such uniqueness helps explain why researchers have never actually been able to find a so-called “Correct Posture” or “Gold Standard”.
 There are far too many variables involved to find a “fit-all” solution, meaning that what is right for one person may be wrong for another.
 However, this has never stopped a whole industry from developing around the mantra of “good posture”.
 Even stress and mood has a physiological impact on posture and can affect how we carry ourselves, sit and move.
 There is a lot to be said for the phrase “variety is the spice of life” concerning posture.
 Movement and activity have consistently been shown to be highly beneficial for the prevention and management of a multitude of conditions and not just musculoskeletal.

-It is all too common to see tissue adaptions as a result of unresolved childhood injuries in a clinical setting.
+It is all too common to see tissue adaptations as a result of unresolved childhood injuries in a clinical setting.
 In some cases, treating such dysfunctional tissues can result in both a physical release of forces and even an emotional one.
 Hence, it is particularly important to establish what previous injuries or traumas have occurred.
 Unresolved past traumas can lead to problems later in life, due to the changes in biotensegrity and internal tensile forces.
 The longer there has been unresolved trauma within the body, the more time there will have been for the body to adapt and create multiple tissue dysfunctions elsewhere.
 It can sometimes take years before a subsequent problem becomes apparent.
 Typically, our bodies will try to avoid pain, which frequently occurs with dysfunctional or injured tissues.
 Pain is one of many types of “stressor”, which can keep initiating the human “fight, flight or freeze response”.
 Our bodies will frequently adapt and change the way they move, to avoid pain.
-Such adaption(s), prevents the pain but creates dysfunctional movement patterns, which become learnt or “normal”.
-Such movement patterns typically remain after the injury has healed and continue to result in biotensegrity change and can be a factor in chronic pain.
+Such adaptation(s), prevents the pain but creates dysfunctional movement patterns, which become learnt or “normal”.
+Such movement patterns typically remain after the injury has healed and continue to result in biotensegrity change and can be a factor in Persistent pain.

-Quite often, a consumer/patient may purely wish to resolve the pain associated with an injury or condition.
+Quite often, a patient may purely wish to resolve the pain associated with an injury or condition.
 It may be possible to reduce pain in just one or two treatment sessions.
 However, purely just removing the pain does not necessarily resolve the underlying issue, or any other historical and unresolved tissue dysfunction.
 Also, removing the pain does not address the adaptive and learnt dysfunctional movement patterns or the impact of these on other tissues and structures.
 Hence, practitioner’s tend to recommend a course of treatments for a specific ailment and not just a single treatment, along with aftercare advice to address the dysfunctional movement patterns.
 Aftercare advice is at least as important as the actual treatment.

 Biotensegrity and relevance in a self-treatment context